 Provisions involving substantial degree of estimation in measurement

 are recognised when there is a present obligation as a result of past

 events and it is probable that there will be an outflow of resources.

-b) Contingent Liabilities are not recognised but are disclosed in the
+Contingent liabilities are not recognised but are disclosed in the

-c) Contingent Assets are neither recognised nor disclosed in the
+notes to accounts Contingent assets are neither recognised nor